kyverno/website/content/en/docs/Monitoring Kyverno With Prometheus Metrics/_index.md

 ---
 title: Monitoring Kyverno
-description: Monitor the activities associated with the Kyverno policies applied over your cluster with a good set of Prometheus-compliant metrics
+description: Monitor the activities associated with the Kyverno policies applied over your cluster with Prometheus-compliant metrics.
-weight: 45
+weight: 65
 ---

 ## Introduction